-The COVID-19 pandemic has reshaped road trips—not as severely as it has affected airlines and cruise lines, but still enough to change the rules.
-Yes, the old rules still apply—the ones about preparing your vehicle, packing the right medications, and such—but you’ve known and followed them for years.
+The COVID-19 pandemic has reshaped family road trips—not as severely as it has affected airlines and cruise lines, but still enough to change the rules.
+Yes, the old rules still apply—the ones about preparing your vehicle, packing the right medications, and bringing other essentials—but you’ve known and followed them for years.
 Here are the new rules of road trips, focused on road trip safety and staying healthy while on a driving vacation.

 New Road Trip Rule 1: The Don’t-Leave-Home-Without-It List